 *** Effective January 26, all airline passengers to the United States ages two years and older must provide a negative COVID-19 viral test taken within three calendar days of travel.
 Alternatively, travelers to the U.S. may provide documentation from a licensed health care provider of having recovered from COVID-19 in the 90 days preceding travel.
 Check the CDC website for additional information and Frequently Asked Questions.

 - The Ouagadougou and Bobo airports returned to normal operations on August 1, 2020.
-All land borders remain closed.
+All land borders remain closed except for commercial traffic.
 For details on possible pre-departure requirements related to the ongoing COVID-19 pandemic, including possible testing requirements, please contact your airline.

 - As of June 3, 2020, the Government of Burkina Faso cancelled the curfew which was in effect throughout the country, except for the provinces that are under state of emergency (the East and Sahel regions, Kossi and Sourou provinces in Boucle de Mouhoun, Kenedougou province in Hauts Bassins, Louroum province in the North, and Koulpelogo province in the Center-East region).

 - Effective April 27, 2020, wearing a face mask is obligatory throughout the country.

 - The Government of Burkina Faso announced the re-opening of the markets in Ouagadougou and Bobo-Dioulasso.